-Another reason for my modest academic achievements at boarding school was lack of ongoing parental encouragement as our parents were not there to give help and encouragement as seems to occur in many homes nowadays.
+Perhaps another reason for my modest academic achievements at boarding school was lack of ongoing parental encouragement, as our parents were not there to give help and encouragement as seems to occur in many homes nowadays.
+Our only contact with home was one letter each week and two parental weekend visits each three month term.
 The involvement and help from parents is so obvious in many families today, particularly in middle class families.
-Undoubtedly at Giggleswick in the Forties achievement at sports was more highly regarded than academic ability at a schools such as Giggleswick where sport was all.
-Interestingly, as described above, the birthday factor is also apparent in sporting achievement noted by the birthday dates of successful junior ice hockey players in Canada.
+Undoubtedly, in the Forties, achievement at sports was more highly regarded than academic ability at a schools such as Giggleswick where sport was all.
+The birthday factor is also apparent in sporting achievement as already noted by the birthday dates of successful junior ice hockey players in Canada.

-So still quite undecided as my school years drew to a close in 1950, but sinking in terms of something in the scientific/medical/ dental/ pharmacy area I gratefully accepted a place on the combined medical/dental course at Manchester University.
-This was the start of three very happy and interesting years in Manchester, although at the start I was very apprehensive as to my ability to manage a university course.
-However, I decided to “give it a go”!
+So, still quite undecided as my school years drew to a close in 1950, but thinking in terms of something in the scientific/medical/ dental/ pharmacy area I gratefully accepted a place on the combined medical/dental course at Manchester University.
+This was the start of three very happy and interesting years in Manchester, although at the start I was very apprehensive as to my ability to manage a university degree course.
+However, fortunately I decided to “give it a go”!

 Autumn 1950 – Start at Manchester University

 My first “digs” in Manchester were with Miss Burrow in a large old house in the Moss Side district of Manchester which was only a short walk to the university.
-I didn’t fancy going into “Hall” as I had spent the past 6 years in an institution called Giggleswick!
+I didn’t fancy going into a University Hall of Residence as I had spent the past 6 years in an institution called Giggleswick!
 There were also two other new students at Miss Burrows – George Hambleton and his friend Bas.
-I have forgotten many of the fine details of these early days in Manchester but there are pertinent facts worth mentioning.
+I have forgotten many of the fine details of these early days in Manchester but there are a few pertinent facts worth mentioning.

-Mis Burrow was kind, small, rather overweight lady with glasses.
+Miss Burrow was a kind, small, rather overweight lady with glasses.
 She was quite a forceful character who had been an auxiliary nurse in the war.
 I suspect, like so may women, her fiancé had been killed in the war and she now made a living taking in students.
-Although quite strict she was generally a pleasant person who was a very good cook – I still remember her roast rabbit with pleasure!
+Although quite strict she was generally a pleasant person who was an excellent cook – I still remember her roast rabbit with pleasure!

 I met some very good friends in Manchester amongst both the dental and medical students.
 We still keep on touch with Theo Lambros and his wife Doris.
 Theo was in the same year but was married and more mature eventually spending his life as a GP in Oldham.
 The social life for most of us centred around the Students’ Union where there were good Saturday Night Dances regularly attended by both students and local girls.